joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 arithmetic.
 Also as with C#, [the `unchecked` scoping construct]( https://msdn.microsoft.com/en-us/library/khy08726.aspx) could be used where over/underflow was intended.

-Although the initial reaction from most C# and C++ developers I've spoken to about this idea are negative about it, our experience was that 9 times out of 10, this approach helped to avoid a bug in the program.
+Although the initial reactions from most C# and C++ developers I've spoken to about this idea are negative about it, our experience was that 9 times out of 10, this approach helped to avoid a bug in the program.
 That remaining 1 time was usually an abandonment sometime late in one of our 72 hour stress runs -- in which we battered the entire system with browsers and multimedia players and anything else we could do to torture the system -- when some harmless counter